Frequently Asked Questions

 In court proceedings, an expert witness is the one who will give the evidence.
 The court will trust the opinions, evidence, and facts from the expert witness as they will have the expertise, experience, and knowledge of that particular field.

-If an expert witness has been accredited by RICS (Royal Institute of Chartered Surveyors), then surveyors may ask them for independent information or advice regarding the cases involving land, properties, buildings, developments or leases.
+If an expert witness has been accredited by RICS (Royal Institution of Chartered Surveyors), then surveyors may ask them for independent information or advice regarding the cases involving land, properties, buildings, developments or leases.

 Follow this link to find more details answering: what is a expert witness surveyor?